luigidcsoares/task-list/README.md

 ### How to run it

-To run the project run the following commands on the terminal:
+To run the project, type the following commands on the terminal:

 ````````
 git clone https://github.com/luigidcsoares/pwa-task-list.git